Spirituality and Positive Psychology

 This group seeks to understand the ways that pastoral counselors can foster the well being of clergy and others engaged in professional ministry.
 Joseph Stewart-Sicking, Ed.D., and interested students meet to explore these issues as they engage in research leading to presentations, publications, and potential dissertation topics on the subject.
 For more information, please email Joseph Stewart-Sicking, Ed.D., at email@example.com.

-Relationship with God in Times of Trauma
+Faith in Times of Trauma